tlvanderzijden/Bayesian-Optimzation-Wind-Farm/README.md

 The result of this is that the first turbine has a high power output while the downstream turbines experience turbulent wind, resulting in lower power as well as higher damage.
 A way to optimise the power production of the entire wind farm is by misaligning some of the turbines in the yaw direction, thereby steering the turbulent wake away from downstream turbines.
-Finding the right yaw angle, however, is time and energy consuming.
 In this study, Gaussian processes combined with Bayesian Optimisation have been used to approach the maximum power production of a scaled wind farm in as few measurements as possible.
-The scaled wind farm is used because measurements that would be time or energy consuming on respectively a high fidelity simulation or an actual wind farm can be taken here.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites